Blog > Articles

 Potential side effects are usually most noticeable when starting Wegovy and with dose increases and typically do improve over time.
 Additionally, many of these side effects can be reduced or avoided with simple lifestyle adjustments.

-Do the Side Effects of Wegovy Go Away?
+Do the side effects of Wegovy go away?

 By now you may be wondering, do the side effects of Wegovy go away?
 There are several lifestyle changes your healthcare provider may discuss with you that can help to alleviate common side effects while taking Wegovy.